Dentistry: Dental treatment

-By nature of their general training, dentists, without specialization can carry out the majority of dental treatments such as restorative (fillings, crowns, bridges), prosthetic (dentures), endodontic (root canal) therapy, periodontal (gum) therapy, and extraction of teeth, as well as performing examinations, radiographs (x-rays), and diagnosis.
-Dentists can also prescribe medications such as antibiotics, sedatives, and any other drugs used in patient management.
+By nature of their general training, dentists, without specialization, can carry out the majority of dental treatments such as restorative (fillings, crowns, bridges), prosthetic (dentures), endodontic (root canal) therapy, periodontal (gum) therapy, and extraction of teeth, as well as performing examinations, radiographs (x-rays), and diagnosis.
+Dentists can also prescribe medications used in the field such as antibiotics, sedatives, and any other drugs used in patient management.
 Depending on their licensing boards, general dentists may be required to complete additional training to perform sedation, dental implants, etc.

-Dentists also encourage prevention of oral diseases through proper hygiene and regular, twice or more yearly, checkups for professional cleaning and evaluation.
-Oral infections and inflammations may affect overall health and conditions in the oral cavity may be indicative of systemic diseases, such as osteoporosis, diabetes, celiac disease or cancer.
+Dentists also encourage the prevention of oral diseases through proper hygiene and regular, twice or more yearly, checkups for professional cleaning and evaluation.
+Oral infections and inflammations may affect overall health, and conditions in the oral cavity may be indicative of systemic diseases, such as osteoporosis, diabetes, celiac disease or cancer.
 Many studies have also shown that gum disease is associated with an increased risk of diabetes, heart disease, and preterm birth.
 The concept that oral health can affect systemic health and disease is referred to as "oral-systemic health".